-Statement by ADB President Takehiko Nakao on 8 November 2013 at the Japan-LAC Business Forum in Tokyo, Japan
+Statement by ADB President Takehiko Nakao on 8 November 2013 at the Japan-LAC Business Forum in Tokyo, Japan (as drafted).

 Prime Minister of Jamaica, Your Excellency Portia Simpson-Miller, Vice Minister of Finance, Mitsuhiro Furusawa, Inter-American Development Bank President Luis Alberto Moreno, distinguished guests, ladies and gentlemen.